TAMUparametric/PPOPT/doc/flexibility.rst

     sol = solve_mpqp(prob, mpqp_algorithm.geometric)

 Now we can plot the explicit solution flexibility function.
-We can visually see here that this process is NOT flexible to the entire range of uncertainty.
+We can visually see here that this process is NOT flexible to the entire range of uncertainty, as for some :math:`\theta` realizations it is above zero.

 .. code:: python